openstack/cyborg/doc/source/admin/index.rst

 8. The Nova compute manager waits for the notification, subject to the timeout mentioned in Section Other deployer impact.
-It then calls the Cyborg REST API `GET /v2/accelerator_requests?instance=<uuid>&bind_state=resolved`.
+It then calls the Cyborg REST API `GET /v2/accelerator_requests?instance=<uuid>&bind_state=resolved` to get the arqs in status ['Bound', 'BindFailed', 'Deleting'].

-9. The Nova virt driver uses the attach handles returned from the Cyborg call to compose PCI passthrough devices into the VM’s definition.
+9. The Nova virt driver uses the bound arqs returned from the Cyborg call to compose PCI passthrough devices into the VM’s definition.

 10. If there is any error after binding has been initiated, Nova must unbind